devlooped/nugetizer/readme.md

 ### Packing arbitrary files from referenced packages

 If you want to pack files from referenced packages, you can simply add `PackageReference` attribute to `PackageFile`.
-Say we want to resuse the awesome icon from the [ThisAssembly](https://nuget.org/packages/ThisAssembly) package, we can just bring it in with:
+Say we want to reuse the awesome icon from the [ThisAssembly](https://nuget.org/packages/ThisAssembly) package, we can just bring it in with:

 ```xml